 Good news: There really aren't many side effects of bovine collagen, and it's received a generally recognized as safe (GRAS) designation from the U.S. Food & Drug Administration.
 As mentioned in the section about hydrolyzed collagen vs. gelatin, the main complaint has been bloating and stomach upset among some people who take gelatin, due to the larger size of its proteins.
 That said, you should definitely avoid bovine collagen if you have an allergy to beef (a good substitute would be marine collagen), and if you're currently taking any medication, check with your doctor to make sure collagen won't interfere with its effectiveness.

 Because bovine collagen is typically derived from cowhides, you should also consider how those cows were raised and what they were fed—both for your health and the health of the environment.
-Ideally, you'll seek out a bovine collagen supplement from an established company that sources their product from humanely raised, grass-fed or pasture-raised cows (if they don't call this out on their label, that's typically a red flag).
+Always seek out a bovine collagen supplement from an established company that sources their product from humanely raised, grass-fed, or pasture-raised cows (if they don't call this out on their label, that's typically a red flag).

 And there you have it!
-Ready to add bovine collagen to your routine?
+Ready to add collagen powder to your routine?
 Here are a few different ways to eat it in its peptide form (beyond your smoothie).